Unlock Omaha Delicious Roots: A Taste of the Heartland

 Chef Relationships with Local Producers

-Omaha’s kitchens are built on strong partnerships.
-Chef Marquez has worked with the Johnson family farm for ten years.
+Omaha’s kitchens are built on strong partnerships, and you see that firsthand with Chef Marquez.
+She’s worked with the Johnson family farm for ten years.
 These bonds help the local food movement grow, with ingredients traveling just a few miles.

-“Trust grows here,” Marquez said, showing me heirloom beans.
+“Trust grows here,” Marquez says, as she shows you heirloom beans.
 These exchanges feed both the soil and the chefs’ creativity.

 • Chef Elena Marquez + Johnson Family Farm (tomatoes, heirloom beans)